And What Exactly is Back Fat?

 - Back Arch / Superman

-Note: Check with your doctor before starting an exercise routine to be sure these exercises are right for you.
+Note: Be sure to check with your doctor before starting an exercise routine.
+He/she may advise different exercises that are right for you.

 I want to share an important comment from Doctor Jonathan who publishes All About Healthy Choices: